jorishr/notes-on-javascript/_objects/arrays/higher_order_method.md

 ```

 ## Reduce
-Basic idea behind reduce method is to turn an array into a another datastructure: a number, an object, an array of arrays, etc.
+Basic idea behind reduce method is to turn an array into a another data structure: a number, an object, an array of arrays, etc.

 The reduce function has an optional starting value parameter in addition to the callback function:
 `arr.reduce(cb(acc, next, i, arr), accStartVal);`